siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Joined Addition.md

 U + V
 ```

-means that `U` and `V` are counted together while their relation is ignored, absent, canceled, or irrelevant.
+means that `U` and `V` are counted together under the union-like simplification: the relation between them is not represented in the operation.

 In ultrareal arithmetic, the fuller joined form uses an interaction descriptor: